lconcia/life_sciences_ml_at_tacc/docs/section5/llms_in_biology.rst

 .. warning::

-   This step will take about 3 or 4 minutes for 1000 sequences.
+   This step may take about 3 or 4 minutes for 1000 sequences.

 .. code-block:: python